 recommendations of the new IMF Balance of Payments Manual (BPM6).

-In particular, revisions incorporated the results of

-BEAs 2009 financial services benchmark
+revisions incorporated the results of BEA’s 2009 financial services benchmark

 survey (which did not contain a reporting threshold) as well as the

-reclassification of postal services from
+reclassification of postal services from U.S. government miscellaneous

-government miscellaneous services to other
+services to other transportation.
+U.S.

-expenditures by foreign nationals working at
+expenditures by foreign nationals working at international organizations were

-international organizations were removed from other services.
-Revised methodologies were used for
+removed from other services.
+Revised

-expenditures of foreign residents who work in the United
+residents who work in the United

-air carriers expenditures in foreign ports.
-Finally,
+air carriers’ expenditures in foreign ports.
+Finally, cruises fares were

-cruises fares were reclassified from passenger fares to travel.
+reclassified from passenger fares to travel.

 of services were revised upwards.

-In 2010, the
+In 2010, the United States

 revised its goods and services accounts to reflect the reclassification of

 were recorded on a transactor basis and were combined

 with other services transactions in the services account.
 In addition,